 - complete six credit hours of project/thesis (roughly 270 hours of effort)

-- present the thesis/project at a public seminar
+- present and successfully defend the thesis/project at a public seminar

-It is recommended that you start thinking about your research project after your second semester.
-This will allow adequate time to gain rapport with faculty who will be on your supervisory committee, and develop research project ideas that align with your specific research interests.
+It is recommended that you start thinking about your research project or thesis your first semester.
+This will allow adequate time to gain rapport with faculty who will be on your supervisory committee, and develop research project/thesis ideas that align with your specific research interests

 To begin, you will want to identify potential faculty you would like to work with on your thesis/project.
 The supervisory committee form outlines which faculty you have selected to work with and must be turned into your academic advisor.
 The essential role of your supervisory committee is to provide feedback, guidance and mentorship on your thesis/project while also approving the research subject and judging your final defense.